St Andrews Lakes in Kent: Everything you need to know

 Aquaglide Park at St Andres Lakes is a major attraction for families.

-There is an aqua park for kids and another for adults.
+There is a kids aqua park for ages 2 – 6 and the main aqua park for the big kids above age 6.
 Session prices and times are on their website.

 Beach at St Andrews Lakes

-The St Andrews website also touts opportunities for scuba-diving, fishing, sailing, climbing and even bootcamp fitness sessions.
+The St Andrews Lakes website also promotes scuba-diving, fishing, sailing, climbing and even bootcamp fitness sessions.

 Rock-climbing at St Andrews Lakes